With Treatment

 Services provided:

 Sagebrush Treatment Inc Outpatient Services is a residential treatment center in Mclean, Virginia that is located in the 22102 zip code.
-Sagebrush Treatment Inc Outpatient Services offers substance use education, counseling for individuals and group counseling.
-It includes regular outpatient treatment, intensive outpatient treatment and outpatient treatment.
+Sagebrush Treatment Inc Outpatient Services offers group counseling, individual counseling and substance use education.
+It includes intensive outpatient treatment services, regular outpatient treatment and outpatient day treatment.

 Address: 7921 Jones Branch Drive, Suite 400, McLean, VA 22102 in Fairfax County